-Existing customers may also access APIv2 Documentation from your instance (user must have Admin permissions):
+Existing customers may access APIv2 documentation from your ProVision instance (user must have Admin permissions):

 - 1. Log into your ProVision instance. - 2.
 Go to the Admin area of ProVision and click on the API Tab. - 3.
-Under the API dropdown menu, click the Swagger link provided.
-You may also click on the "APIv2 Swagger Documentation" link provided under the APIv2 section of the page.
+Under "OpenAPI 3.0 Specification" click the Swagger link provided.